-They have to be carefully studied; the circumstances in which they are placed have be carefully examined because ultimately it is these surroundings circumstances which drive them along the path of crime.
-If you go into the crimes item by item, you will find that most 0; them are crimes that can be traced to their poverty. poverty that drives them on to crime.
+They have to be carefully studied: the circumstances in which they are placed have to be carefully examined because ultimately it is these surroundings and circumstances which drive them along the path of crime. you go into the crimes item by item, you will find that most them are crimes that be traced to their poverty.
+It is their poverty that drives them on to crime.
 I do not say that pernicious social influences do not play upon them; they certainly do.
-From the United States you get certain types of films gangster films-showing all kinds of things.
-They train our younger generation in the art of committing docoity, murder and other gangster things.
-You see, American civilization as it stands today, produces such sort of things; but in country we do not have so much of such things.
+From the United States you get certain types of films-gangster films-showing all kinds of things.
+They train our younger generation in the art of committing decoity, murder and other gangster things. see, American civilization as it stands today, produces such sort of things; but in our own country we do not have so much of such things.
 It is good that we do not have them.
-But even so there are certain things, literature, certain which develop a kind of unhealthy mentality amongst our children.
+But even there are SO certain things, certain literature, which develop a kind of unhealthy mentality amongst our children.
 Detective stories and other things written with an utter sense of irresponsibility by people who want to make money are distributed and these are read by children.
 And they develop certain evil instincts in the children.
 It is necessary therefore to prohibit such literature from being circulated amongst the children.
-I know that when they will taken into the observation such things will not be given to probably them, but that is not enough.
+I know that when they will be taken into the observation homes, probably things will not be given to them, but that is not enough.
 You will have to see that no child can get hold of such literature.
-In some of our papers and some of our journals sometimes certain articles appear which are very unhelpful to the growth of healthy children and this also has to be looked tended to be of a penal character.
+In some of our papers and some of our journals sometimes certain articles appear which are very unhelpful to the growth of healthy children and this also has to be looked into.

+Then there is the question of family.
+Now, the family is a very important factor.
+It is no use trving to penalise them.
+There is a provision in this Bill which says that for an offence of a child, in certain cases the parents may be penalised or made to pay a fine.
+I think that is not right.
+This measure is not intended to be of a penal character.
 I do not see why you should introduce an element of penalty here.
 No normal parents would like their children to become criminals; no parents like their children to become delinquents; no parents would like their children to be neglected.
 If the children become delinquent or get neglected, it is because the parents, with all their kindness, sympathy and love for their children, are not in a position to look after them.
 Now, that fact should be recognised; all other considerations are of a minor nature.
 Therefore I do not see any reason as to why for the delinquency of a child, for certain commissions on the part of a child, the parent should be called to account and penalised.
 That is not fair.